Binance Market Update (2022-07-12)

 Binance

-The global cryptocurrency market cap now stands at $0.88T, down by -3.58% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.89T, down by -2.68% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include TVK, KEY, and FORTH, up by 26%, 22%, and 19%, respectively.
+Market outperformers include CKB, TVK, and SCRT, up by 34%, 20%, and 17%, respectively.

 Top stories of the day: